 In the Great Depression jobs were hard to find, let alone jobs for women in science.
 However, Elion persevered.
 She worked as a biochemistry teacher, a secretary and a lab assistant to save up money.
 She started graduate school in 1939 and even while carrying out the required research, Elion held down a high school teaching position.
 By the time she earned her MSc, WWII conscription meant there were more chemistry jobs available, but it wasn’t until Elion became George Hitching’s assistant that she was able to reach her full potential and flourish.

-This piece was written by Stemettes Society member, Sophie S.
+This article was written by Stemettes Society member, Sophie S